gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

 author: "Jason Lengstorf"
 ---

-So the Gatsby V2 beta is out, and [layouts are going away](https://github.com/gatsbyjs/rfcs/blob/master/text/0002-remove-special-layout-components.md).
+So the Gatsby V2 beta is out, and Gatsby's [layout components are going away](https://github.com/gatsbyjs/rfcs/blob/master/text/0002-remove-special-layout-components.md).
 What does this mean for your projects?

 This article will dive into the Gatsby V2's approach to layouts, talk about what changed and why, and walk through the migration process to get your existing projects updated to V2.